byu-cs-260-spring-2019/learning-vue-cli/tutorials/lesson4.md

 Consider an application with many views and components.
 Many of them may need to store state for the application.
 If different components each store a list of tickets, for example, how do you keep them all in sync?
 If many components are calling a REST API on the server, how do you avoid having all of this logic scattered throughout the application?

-This is where Vuex can help Âou with state management.
+This is where Vuex can help out with state management.

 ## Overview of Vuex